 Dr. Pollack graduated magna cum laude from Emory University in 1980, where he earned a BS degree in chemistry.
 He received his medical degree from the Johns Hopkins University School of Medicine in 1984, then completed a surgical internship and neurosurgical residency at the University of Pittsburgh School of Medicine.
 He also was a research fellow in neuropathology and neurobiology during some of that time.

-He also chaired the Children’s Oncology Group CNS Tumor Committee from 1999-2009, and co-chaired the National Cancer Institute Brain Malignancy Steering Committee between 2010 and 2017.
-He is currently chair of the American Board of Pediatric Neurosurgery and a director on the Accreditation Council for Pediatric Neurosurgery Fellowships.
+He also chaired the Children’s Oncology Group CNS Tumor Committee from 1999-2009, and co-chaired the National Cancer Institute Brain Malignancy Steering Committee between 2010 and 2017, and served on the American Board of Pediatric Neurosurgery from 2012-2022, and as chair the final year, and then served as chair of the ABPNS nominating committee.
+He is also a former director on the Accreditation Council for Pediatric Neurosurgery Fellowships.

 Dr. Pollack's publications can be reviewed through the National Library of Medicine's publication database.